jtbrown6/jtbrown6.github.io/_pages/about.md

 ✅ Security & Compliance – Hardening workloads, airgapped deployments, and Enterprise IT Governance

-*Work Hard, Think Harder...When You Think Hard, You'll Know Where to Work Hard*
+*Work Hard, But Think Harder...When You Think Hard, You'll Know Where To Work Hard*